 The relationships between variables in this tracking task can be seen in the graph of the results.
 The numbers immediately below the data plot are measures of how well you controlled the cursor.
 RMS Error measures the average deviation (in pixels) of the controlled variable from a reference value of zero; the closer RMS Error is to 0.0, the better is your control of the cursor.
 Stability measures the ratio of expected to observed variation of the controlled variable.
 Expected variation is the amount the controlled variable would have varied if you had done nothing to control it; observed variation is the actual amount of variation of the controlled variable.
 If expected and observed variation are the same, there is no control and Stability is 1.0.
 If expected is much larger than observed variation of the controlled variable then this variable is under control and Stability is >> 1.0.
 The greater the Stability measure, the better your control of the controlled variable.

 RMS Error can be used to measure control when the reference value of the controlled variable is known.
-The Stability measure makes it possible to measure the reference value of the controlled variable is not known.
+The Stability measure makes it possible to measure control when the reference value of the controlled variable is not known.
 To see why this is important, try keeping the cursor about an inch to the right of target.
 Now the reference value of the controlled variable is about 100 pixels.
 The RMS Error will be large (suggesting poor control) but the Stability will also be large, indicating that control is actually quite good

 Above the graphic display and RMS Error and Stability measures are the correlations between the variables in this control task.
 The number on the left is the correlation between cursor and mouse movements (C-M).
 The number in the center is the correlation between mouse and disturbance (M-D) movements.
 And the number on the right is the correlation between cursor and disturbance (C-D).
 Finally the number on the right is the correlation between your mouse movements (M) and the mouse movements made by a control model that performed the same tracking task.

 The data plot shows the temporal changes in the values of the variables in this control task; cursor position (C), mouse position (M) and disturbance value (D).
 Note that the trace of cursor position (C) is nearly a straight line when the cursor is under control.
 The traces of mouse (M) and disturbance (D) mirror one another, as they must if the cursor is to stay nearly constant (under control).
-The red trace shows the mouse movements made by a computer model doing this control task.
+The black trace shows the mouse movements made by a computer model doing this control task.
 This trace will be nearly identical to your own mouse movement trace when you have learned to control the cursor well.
 The correlation between your mouse movemnents (M) and mouse movements made by the model (Model) can be seen in the upper right of the display in red.
 This correlation is typically on the order of .99, showing that the perceptual control model does a very good job of accounding for your behavior in this task.